optionalemon/vscode-ollama-deepseek/README.md

 # VSCode DeepSeek Chat Extension

 ## Overview
-This is a VSCode extension that integrates DeepSeek AI chat functionality using the Ollama API.
+A tryout implementation of VSCode extension that integrates DeepSeek AI chat functionality using the Ollama API.
 It provides a webview-based chat interface where users can interact with the DeepSeek model directly from VSCode.

 ## Features
 - Chat with DeepSeek AI within a VSCode webview panel.